cpbtechnology/US-Frontend-Candidate-Lab/README.md

 * Create an RSVP message onClick of 'Yes' or 'No':
   ** Provide feeback to the user with confirmation of their choice ** Design, behavior, and messaging are up to you
+  ** Plug-ins, libraries, and frameworks are permitted
-* Modify anything and everything you think should be different/improved
+* Modify anything and everything you think should be different/improved.
+Document the reasoning for your changes in the Notes section.

 # Workflow